Yekatit 12

 Estimates vary on the number of people killed in the three days that followed the attempt on Graziani's life.
-Ethiopian sources claimed that 30,000 people were killed by the Italians, while other estimates range between 1,400 and 6,000 deaths; a 2017 history of the massacre estimated that 19,200 people were killed, 20 percent of the population of Addis Ababa.
+Ethiopian sources claimed the Italians killed 30,000 people, while other estimates typically range between 1,400 and 6,000 deaths; a 2017 study of the massacre stated that approximately 19,200 people were killed, 20 percent of the population of Addis Ababa.
 Over the following week, numerous Ethiopians suspected of opposing Italian rule were rounded up and executed, including members of the Black Lions and other members of the aristocracy.
 Emperor Haile Selassie had sent 125 men abroad to receive college education, but most of them were killed.
-Many more were imprisoned, even collaborators such as Ras Gebre Haywot, the son of Ras Mikael of Wollo, Brehane Markos, and Ayale Gebre, who had helped the Italians identify the two men who made the attempt on Graziani's life.
+Many more were imprisoned, even collaborators such as Ras Gebre Haywot, the son of Ras Mikael of Wollo, Brehane Markos, and Ayale Gebre, who had helped the Italians identify the two men who made an attempt on Graziani's life.

+Following the massacre, Graziani was deposed by Benito Mussolini and replaced by Prince Amedeo, Duke of Aosta.